 There have been multiple instances where my students are so focused on creating their art projects, that we all lose track of time.
 Unfortunately, when this happens, my students’ concentration is broken by the sound of the bell dismissing them to their next class.
 I frantically shout, “Quickly clean up!
 I’m sorry I forgot to set the timer!”
 Sound familiar?

-If you have extra money in your budget, you should spend it on a Time Timer.
-(No, they’re not paying me to write about their amazing product, I just love it that much.)
+No, they’re not paying me to write about their amazing product, I just love it that much.

 I first purchased a Time Timer when I was teaching elementary art.
-(I since have purchased a Time Timer for every classroom I have taught in.)
-The Time Timer comes in three different sizes, a 3 inch, 8 inch and 12 inch timer.
-I prefer the 12 inch clock so it is visible across my classroom.
+The Time Timer comes in a variety of sizes.
+I prefer the 12-inch clock, so it is visible in my classroom.
 The timer can be hung on the wall or held up on a counter by the collapsible plastic legs on the back of the timer.

-The Time Timer software is available for $24.00 that can be installed up to five times.
+Time Timer software is also available.
 How great would it be to have a Time Timer for your interactive whiteboard or computer screen?

-(Word of caution: the red plastic disk is fairly delicate and not suitable for a toddler or young child to use on a regular basis.
-However, with proper training, younger students can easily set the timer in your classroom, just in case you forget to set it yourself.)
+One word of caution: the red plastic disk is fairly delicate and not suitable for a toddler or young child to use on a regular basis.
+However, with proper training, younger students can easily set the timer in your classroom, just in case you forget to set it yourself.

-2. The Time Timer beeps when the time is up.
-(There is an off function if you don’t want it to beep) The beep is somewhat soft in comparison to a noisy art room.
+The beep is somewhat soft in comparison to a noisy art room.
 However, it’s almost guaranteed that at least one student will hear the timer and alert their classmates or the teacher that the timer has gone off.
-It normally goes something like this, “Mrs.Reinken, the timer is going off!”
+Note that you can also turn the beep off if you wish.